Human Perception of Intrinsically Motivated Autonomy in Human-Robot Interaction: Materials and methods

 \subsection{Procedure}

 Participants are welcomed to the experimental room and were then handed an information sheet.
 They were encouraged to discuss concerns related to their participation.
 If they were happy to proceed with the study, they were asked to sign an informed consent form.
 Then the environment and the robot are presented and briefly described.
 It was then emphasized that they could leave the study whenever they feel uncomfortable, stressed or bored.

-Other than in the preliminary study~\citep{ScheunemannSalgeEtAl-19}, participants are not being told of a specific aim of the robot and are not asked to prevent the robot from moving over the edge~(cf.~\autoref{sec:task} and \ref{sec:environment_tasks}).
-Instead, they are told that their task is to answer whether the two presented robots are different.
-To that extent, the study is more game-like.
-The participants are given a challenge they can solve, so their concentration is on general differences rather than a specific robot's aim.
+Participants then complete a pre-questionnaire.
+This gathers information regarding their gender, age and background.

+We then formulated the task for the participants, namely that they should find out whether the two presented robots are any different.
 For understanding differences in the robots' behaviors, they can use the \gls{HRI} tool: the wand.
 They are allowed to nudge the robot or block it.
 Both of these actions are demonstrated to the participants.
 However, no other information is provided.

-The idea is that we limit our influence on the participants' focus on the robot behavior.
-In the preliminary study~\citep{ScheunemannSalgeEtAl-19}, for example, we assigned the task to participants to prevent the robot from rolling over the edge to encourage interaction.
-This however made participants alert to the robot's capability to avoid the edge and it seems that most judgments concerning the robot's capabilities were whether the robot can avoid the edge or not.
-In the current study, the scenario is game-like but less directed, focusing the human's interaction and their attention on the robot's behavior, without evaluating the robot's performance in regard to some explicit task assignment known to the human.

-The participants, as described, are provided with a tool to interact with the robot and their only goal is to find out if the robots are different.

-Participants then complete a pre-questionnaire.
-This gathers information regarding their gender, age and background.
-Next, the two conditions are presented to the participants in a randomized order, each lasting approximately \SI{5}{\minute}.
+Next, the two conditions are presented to the participants in a randomized but counterbalanced order, each lasting approximately \SI{5}{\minute}.
 They complete a post-questionnaire containing the two scales after each condition.
 The entire experiment takes \SIrange{50}{60}{\minute} per participant.